-For our recipe, you will want the young stalks.
+For our recipe, you will want the young stalks or tender young leaves.
 Be sure to collect your plant material from clean plants in an area without dogs, lawn chemicals, or pollution to taint it.
 (Another good reason not to use pesticides on your lawn).

-Cut young stems at the base with a sharp knife and remove the leaves.
-(You can try cooking up the leaves and using them in your carduni, if you like).
-When you have enough, wash the stalks thoroughly and chop into small chunks.
+Cut young stems at the base with a sharp knife and remove the leaves, if you only wish to eat the stems.
+When you have enough, wash the stalks thoroughly and chop them into small chunks.
 Put into a pot of water with a sprinkle of salt and bring to a boil.
-Pour off this water and fill with fresh water to cover the stems.
+Pour off this water and fill it with fresh water to cover the stems.
 Bring to a boil again and cook until tender.
 Drain and rinse to cool.
 Now you are ready to make carduni!

 Note: I am no longer pouring off the water from the first boiling, adding more and boiling again.
 Now I put water over the chopped stalks, bring to a boil, reduce heat to low and cook until tender.
 I pour off this water and use the cooked stems in the following recipe.